On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Abstract

 \section{Abstract}

 Let $\O \subset \C^m$ be an open, connected and bounded set and $\A(\O)$ be a function algebra of holomorphic functions on $\O$.
-In this article, we study quotient Hilbert modules obtained from submodules, consisting of functions in $\HM$ vanishing to order $k$ along a smooth irreducible complex analytic set $\Z\subset\O$ of codimension at least $2$, of a quasi-free Hilbert module, $\HM$.
-Our motive is to investigate unitary invariants of such quotient modules.
-We completely determine unitary equivalence of aforementioned quotient modules and relate it to geometric invariants of a Hermitian holomorphic vector bundles.
-Then, as an application, we characterize unitary equivalence classes of weighted Bergman modules over $\A(\D^m)$ in terms of those of quotient modules arising from the submodules of functions vanishing to order $2$ along the diagonal in $\D^m$.
+Suppose that $\HM$ is a reproducing kernel Hilbert module over $\A(\O)$.
+In this article, we first obtain a model for the quotient Hilbert modules obtained from submodules of functions in $\HM$ vanishing to order $k$ along a smooth irreducible complex analytic set $\Z\subset\O$ of codimension at least $2$, assuming that the Hilbert module $\HM$ is in the Cowen-Douglas class over $\O$.
+This model is used to show that such a quotient module happens to be in the Cowen-Douglas class over $\Z\cap\O$ which then enables us to determine unitary equivalence classes of the aforementioned quotient modules in terms of the geometric invariants of hermitian holomorphic vector bundles.
+As an application, we obtain that unitary equivalence classes of a large family of these Hilbert modules are completely determined by those of certain quotient modules of the above kind.